Selma Engel-Wijnberg: After the Second World War

 In the Netherlands Chaim and Selma married again on 18 September 1945.
 The police of Zwolle decided that Selma, by marrying Engel, a Pole, had lost her citizenship and become a Polish citizen.
 The couple could not be returned to Poland because the latter's government no longer accepted the return of Polish citizens expelled from foreign countries.
 Officials decided against interning the Engels in a displaced persons camp for foreigners near Valkenswaard because the holding center was full, and Wijnberg was a Dutch native.

 While they lived in Zwolle, Engel-Wijnberg gave birth to two more children, a son and a daughter.
 They set up a velvet fabric and fashion store.
 In a 2015 interview, she said she and Chaim hated the Netherlands for their treatment after the war, when they tried to deprive her of her nationality and intended to deport them.
-The family made aliyah (migrated to Israel) in 1951, where they moved several times.
+The family immigrated to Israel in 1951, where they relocated several times.
 However, Engel did not feel comfortable there, so in 1957 they decided to emigrate to the United States.
 They settled in Branford, Connecticut.
 They returned to Europe only to testify against the war criminals of Sobibor.

 On 12 April 2010, Minister Ab Klink apologised to Engel-Wijnberg for her treatment after the war, on behalf of the Dutch government, during the Westerbork Camp remembrance ceremony.
 Despite rejecting the apology, Engel-Wijnberg accepted the government's honour of Knight in the Order of Oranje-Nassau.
 This occasion was the first time since she had left in 1951 that she returned to the Netherlands.
 Chaim Engel died in Branford, Connecticut in 2003.
 Engel-Wijnberg died in Westport, Connecticut, on 4 December 2018 at the age of 96.